kimo-san/eazy-microbit-cpp/README.md

 ## How do I create a project?
 1. Complete installation steps (see "Installation").
-2. Copy one of following repos with samples to your folder:
+2. Clone one of following repos with samples to your folder:
     - **microbit**: [microbit-samples](https://github.com/lancaster-university/microbit-samples)
     - **microbit v2**: [microbit-v2-samples](https://github.com/lancaster-university/microbit-v2-samples)
 3. Modify its source code however you want.